saru-31/Sentimental-Analysis-Using-NLP-and-SVM/readme.txt

+Sentimental Analysis using NLP and SVM
+Project created using Kaggle Dataset

 This dataset was created for the Paper 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
 KDD 2015 Please cite the paper if you want to use it :)